choctaw-nation/landing/readme.md

 # Changelog

+## v2.5.1

+-   Updated the Event Single pages to show dates and times appropriately

 ## v2.5.0

 -   Added new ACF field for selecting a specific event to highlight on the "Events" page template